-Designing Governance into AI Workflows: Approval Points and Fallback Paths
+Designing Governance into AI Workflows: Approval Points and Fallback Paths for Reliable Automation

 The most common reason enterprise AI projects stall isn't a lack of intelligence in the model; it is a lack of trust in the outcome.
 For a founder or sales leader, the prospect of an AI agent sending an unvetted, hallucinated discount code to a Tier-1 prospect is enough to kill a project before it starts.